I came across a scenario where I needed to access landing page fields(the page where we add Forms) in Custom Submit Action’s FormSubmitContext.

 }

-Step 3: Set the custom submit action fields
+Step 3: Fill out the fields

 Sitecore 9 form feature is awesome and simple to work with.
 It is more like Visual Studio Toolbox and you can drag and drop the fields.